privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 The encrypted [ProtectedAudienceInput][9] includes Interest Group (Custom Audience) information on the user's device.
 The size of [ProtectedAudienceInput][9] is required to be small; and there may be a per-buyer size limit set by the client or the seller.
-Refer to [Payload optimization][51] explainer for the guidance around optimizing [ProtectedAudienceInput][9] payload size.
+Refer to [payload optimization][51] explainer for the guidance around optimizing [ProtectedAudienceInput][9] payload size.

 Refer to more details [here][77].

 ##### SellerFrontEnd service

-The front-end service of the system that runs in the [Trusted Execution Environment][29] on a supported cloud platform.
+The front-end service of the system that runs in the [trusted execution environment][29] on a supported cloud platform.
 The service receives requests from [seller's ad service][20] to initiate Protected Audience auction flow.
 Then the service orchestrates requests (in parallel) to Buyers / DSPs participating in the auction for bidding.